 Cons of PCs

-Quality varies: Because there are so many different manufacturers of PCs, the quality varies massively from machine to machine.
-Using buying guides on reputable sites and looking at product specifications can help you ensure you get a quality PC.
+Quality varies: Because there are so many manufacturers of PCs, the quality varies massively from machine to machine.
+Using buying guides on reputable sites and looking at product specifications can help ensure you get a quality PC.
+Keep in mind that if the price is super low, the actual build is likely to feel cheap and flimsy.

 Security software: If you purchase a PC, you should also purchase some form of antivirus security software.
 In general, this is not a huge expense, but it is something you need.

-Less stylish: PCs are getting better-looking, but there are still many manufacturers of business machines who pay little attention to aesthetics.
-You can find nice-looking PCs that feel like high-quality machines, but PCs aren't considered as universally stylish as Macs.
+Less stylish: PCs are getting better-looking, but there are still many manufacturers of business machines that pay little attention to aesthetics.
+You can find nice-looking PCs that feel like high-quality machines, but PCs aren't considered as universally stylish as Macs, and in some cases they are downright dowdy.